 Manufacturing has historically been a big industry in the city, and remains so.
 However, new businesses, mixed with a growing service industry, continue to create jobs and aid the city’s economy.

 Leicester postcodes often deliver strong rental returns at favourable investment prices.
 Our research found LE1 was one of the best places an investor could have purchased property in the last decade.

 The region has a large student population, many of whom settle here following graduation due to fantastic employment options.
 These young professionals are ideal buy-to-let tenants.

 There are train lines directly linking Leicester with other major cities, like London and Birmingham.
 Also, the city sits alongside the M1 Motorway.
 These transport options drive trade and growth.

-Types of Property Investment in Nottingham
+Types of Property Investment in Leicester